minyansh7/DisasterResponseProject/README.md

 Activate the new environment (Mac/Linux)
 `source DisasterResponsevenv/bin/activate`

 5. pip install the libraries needed for the web app.
 In this case those are flask, pandas, plotly, and gunicorn.
+`pip install flask pandas plotly gunicorn`

 6. next install the heroku command line tools with the following command: curl https://cli-assets.heroku.com/install-ubuntu.sh | sh